Jax Taylor Admits Filming ‘Jax And Brittany’ Was ‘Tough,’ Dishes On ‘Vanderpump Rules’ Season 6

 As he continues to deny the ongoing rumors regarding his possible split from Brittany Cartwright, Jax Taylor has admitted that things between him and the Cartwright’s weren’t always ideal during his time on their family farm in Kentucky.

-“It was a little tough,” Jax Taylor explained on September 21, adding that because of the tight living quarters, the circumstances began to wear on him towards the end of filming.
+“It was a little tough,” Jax Taylor explained on September 21, adding that because of the tight living quarters, the circumstances began to wear on him toward the end of filming.

 Jax Taylor also said that his relationship with Brittany Cartwright began to grow strained as filming continued.
-As he noted, being with someone all day every day can be tiring after a while and he felt like he could use some space.
+As he noted, being with someone all day every day can be tiring after a while, and he felt like he could use some space.
 He even said that things don’t end that well between them.

 As for that ring he was seen shopping for during the early moments of their series, Jax Taylor said he was simply trying to show Brittany Cartwright’s family what his intentions were for their daughter.